ringcentral/ringcentral-api-docs/docs/team-messaging/events/posts.md

 * Finally, every bot has a unique id.
 The `body.creatorId` property should be compared to the bot's id to prevent the bot from replying to its own messages.

-## How bots should reply to a PostAdded event
+### Replying to a post added event

-Bots can respond to a PostAdded event simply by calling the [Team Messaging Post API](../posting/).
+Bots can post a message in response to a PostAdded event simply by calling the [Team Messaging Post API](../posting/).
 For example:

 ```http
 POST <apiEntryPoint>/restapi/v1.0/glip/groups/<groupId>/posts